 Colocasia esculenta (Taro or Dasheen) – “esculent” meaning edible, is grown not only for ornamental purposes.
 It is also widely grown like rice around the world for its large edible, starchy tubers and is an important food source.

 The food crop plant must be properly cooked before eating otherwise it can be upset the stomach.
 The sap can irritate the skin.

 Colocasia antiquorum, an ornamental species with very large leaves has variations displaying margins and veinings of purple, sometimes called the “black elephant ears“, “black magic taro” or “black taro”.

-Elephant Ear Pest and Problems
+Elephant Ear Leaf Problems and Pests

 Colocasia plants are very robust growers and drink a lot of water, it is a thirsty plant.
 Never allow the plant to dry out.

 It is susceptible to a few of the common garden pests.
 Spider mites love the elephant ear leaf and its texture.
 Especially plants growing where the air is very dry.

 Look for typical spider mite webbing under the leaves.
 Try rinsing the plant thoroughly with a good blast of water.